Vladimir Kara-Murza: 2017

-Arrest
+Anti-war activism and imprisonment

-His longtime lawyer, Vadim Prokhorov, said Kara-Murza had been arrested on Monday 11 April 2022 on charges of disobeying police orders, and faced up to 15 days in jail or a small fine.
+On Monday 11 April 2022, during the Russian invasion of Ukraine, Kara-Murza was arrested outside his house in Russia on charges of disobeying police orders, and faced up to 15 days in jail or a small fine.
 It was not immediately clear if Kara-Murza’s arrest was linked to his opposition to Russia’s actions in Ukraine.

+The arrest came hours after he had referred to the Putin government as "a regime of murderers".

-On 22 April 2022, Kara-Murza was charged by a Russian court for spreading of “false” information about the Russian military.
-The reason for the criminal case against Kara-Murza was his March 15 speech to the Arizona House of Representatives, in which he denounced the Russian invasion of Ukraine.
+On 22 April 2022, Kara-Murza was charged by a Russian court for allegedly spreading false information about the Russian military.
+The criminal case against Kara-Murza was a result of his March 15 speech to the Arizona House of Representatives, in which he denounced the Russian invasion of Ukraine.

-In July, new charges of cooperating with an "undesirable" foreign NGO were introduced, for which he faces up to six years in prison.
-In October, Prokhorov said that Kara-Murza was also charged with treason, which could see him face up to 20 years in prison.
+In July, new charges of cooperating with an "undesirable" foreign NGO were introduced, for which he faced up to six years in prison.
+In October, Vadim Prokhorov, one of his lawyers, said that Kara-Murza had also been charged with treason, which could lead to 20 years in prison.

-In October 2022, Kara-Murza was awarded the Václav Havel Human Rights Prize.
+In October 2022, Kara-Murza was awarded the Václav Havel Human Rights Prize by the Parliamentary Assembly of the Council of Europe.